joycesim/joycesim.github.io/news/index.md

 ### 2023

+February: Dr Joyce Sim will be giving an invited seminar at Caltech.

 January: Happy new year!
 Dr Joyce Sim will be giving an invited seminar at Western Washington University.

 ### 2022

+December: Dr Mitchell McMillan will be presenting at AGU Fall meeting on "Investigating the Roles of Fluids and Bulk Composition in Eclogitization Reactions in Continental Lithosphere".

 November: Dr Joyce Sim will be heading to [SZ4D community meeting](https://www.sz4d.org/2022-community-meeting) in Houston!